Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 To keep the game fair, switching teams mid-game forfeits your current points and EXP.

-## /play hidden

-Instead of guessing in chat, `/guess` directly to the bot.
-Everyone can take their time to think out what song is playing before the timer ends.

 ## /play suddendeath

 Everyone shares one life!
 If you can't guess the song in time, the game ends.
 No hints, no skips, no second chances.